 I want the positive experience of working in high-performance, high-belonging teams to be the default rather than the exception.
 While this may seem like some West Coast, kale-inspired dream for a lot of people, I’ve either led enough team turnarounds or coached others on how to do it that I know it’s possible for every team to get there.
 It’s not easy, it doesn’t happen overnight, and it’s not something that one person can do by themselves — but it’s possible.

-Workways is going to be published sometime in 2023.
+Team Habits is going to be published sometime in 2023.
 Yes, that feels like forever to me, too, but I’ve been doing this long enough to know that it’ll be here before we know it.
 As I mentioned in my December post about this book being in the works, you’ll start to see more and more team-centric content show up here on the blog since writing a book becomes an organizing principle for what I’m thinking about and I write about what I’m thinking about.
-If you’d like to get updates on the book as it’s coming along, sign up below.
-(Content follows the sign up block)
+If you’d like to get updates on the book as it’s coming along, sign up here.

 I’ll leave you with three questions since apparently putting people to work is what I do: